“The big idea, the

 Framing the promenade, yacht clubs and rest of Richardson Bay were the cloistered, villa and condo-crazed enclaves of hilly Tiburon and Belvedere, the starkly unspoiled green coves and canyons of lee side Angel Island—the outer stretches of Treasure Island, Alameda and Oakland’s cityscape peeking up behind, Bay Bridge spans and cantilevers threading it all together.
 An outbound container ship fog horned gnatty pleasure craft out of its channel, drawing my eye rightward to Alcatraz, which rose from center bay like steeple-less Mont-Saint-Michel at maximum tide, the island’s cell blocks and prison laundry crumbling in the salt air as though unearthed Sicilian ruins—that rotted incisor in dire need of capping in an otherwise captivating smile.

 “Just look at all that.
-Funny, as I always say, I see the whole peninsula as this humongous erection,” Syd mused, stirring sugar into her coffee with a Stella d’ Oro breadstick.
-“With San Francisco at its head, in a state of constant climax…eww, my panties get sticky all over again just thinking about it.”
+Funny, like I said, the whole peninsula as this humongous erection,” Syd mused, stirring sugar into her coffee with a Stella d’ Oro breadstick.
+“With San Francisco at its head, constantly getting off.
+Know what I’m saying?”

 “It’s got everything to do with you,” she snapped off another salty stick like kindling, staring me X-ray through.
-“Honestly, what do you want to do, be a professional student all your life?”
+“Honestly, what do you want to do, be a professional student all your life—sucking up to deans and chalking blackboards?”

 “Maybe not, but first, I’ve got some holes to dig out of.”
 I drank a stiff jolt of sweet, milky java.
 “Got a career to build up…”